Menu Close

 Dates

 The final celebration was an opportunity to celebrate the student and intern work, and present it to the broader community.
-Taking place at the Farview Park Community Center where we had most of our Wednesday classes and Co-Design events, it was a festive occasion that included refreshments and lunch.
+Taking place at the Farview Park Community Center where we had most of our Wednesday classes and Co-Design events, it was a festive occasion that included a Land Acknowledgement by Anita Gates, comments on the work by community members and other guests, and refreshments and lunch.

 2022 Events